adeo/panda-lab/docs/src/create-first-test.md

 ---
 layout: default
-title: Create your first test
+title: Create a job test
-nav_order: 1
+nav_order: 9
-description: "Create your first test with pandalab"
+description: "Create a job test with pandalab"
 permalink: /create-test
 ---
-# Create your first test
+# Create a job test

 The PandaLab gradle plugin makes it easy to create test tasks.
 It is possible to create several gradle tasks if you have very specific needs.